-Valentines Day Music Lesson
+Valentines Day Music Lesson Graphic

-Three Valentines Day Music Lesson Ideas
+Three Valentine’s Day Music Lesson Ideas

 Today we want to share with you two variations of a Valentines Day listening game, which are both fun and educational for students.
 Then we have a fun ukulele play-along to share with you, suitable for Valentines Day.